-Provide distinctive signage that aids in wayfinding and contributes to a sense of arrival. and interpretive facilities.
-New development should also support a pedestrian and transit-friendly environment.
+Provide distinctive signage that aids in wayfinding and contributes to a sense of arrival.

-- H. Scenic Quality Improvement Program.
+- Scenic Quality Improvement Program.
 Additional design guidelines applicable to specific areas shall be set forth in a TRPA document called the Scenic Quality Improvement Program.
-Provisions of that program shall be required by the decision making body, as appropriate, as conditions of project approval. - Soil and Vegetation Protection During Construction.
+Provisions of that program shall be required by the decision making body, as appropriate, as conditions of project approval. - L.K.
+Soil and Vegetation Protection During Construction.
 Soil and Vegetation shall be protected in accordance with Section 36.12 of the TRPA Code of Ordinances.